 State Colour Meaning

-ON green
+ON green -

 This state could have been called

 OK or OPERATIONAL.
 It means

 that the

 device is in its operational state.

 (E.g. the powersupply is giving its

-nominal current, the motor is ON

-and ready to move, the instrument
+nominal current, the motor is ON and ready to move, the instrument is

-is

 operating).
 This state is modified

 by the Attribute alarm checking of

-the DeviceImpl:dev_state method. i.e if the state is ON and one
+the DeviceImpl:dev_state method.

+i.e if the state is ON and one

 attribute has it's quality factor to

 ALARM, then the state is modified

 to ALARM

-to Tibi Mari

 OFF white

 The device is in normal condition

 but is not active. e.g the

 powersupply main circuit breaker is

 open; the RF transmitter has no

 power etc

 CLOSE white

-CLOSE S SOFF + + C 1

 Synonym of OFF state.
 Can be used

 when OFF is not adequate for the

-device e.g case of a valve, a door, a relay, a switch.
+device e.g case of a valve, a door, a

-iciay, a switch.
+relay, a switch.

 OPEN green

 Synonym of ON state.
 Can be used

 when ON is not adequate for the

 device

 e.g case of a valve, a door, a relay, a

 switch.

 INSERT white

-Symposium of OEE state Combined

 Synonym of OFF state.
-Can be used when OFF is not adequate for the
+Can be used

+when OFF is not adequate for the

 device.
 Case of

 insertable/extractable equipment,

 absorbers, etc

 This state is here for compatibility

 reason we recommend to use OFF

-or OCE 1
+or

 CLOSE when possible.

-154KTRACT green Chapter 6.
-Developer's Guide
+EXTRACT green

-Synonym of ON state.
+6.5.
+Device Servers Synonym of ON state.
 Can be used

 when ON is not adequate for the

 device

+1